 Synced music is stored directly on your device, and does not need a WiFi or data connection to play.
 Sync as much music as will fit in your mobile device’s storage, and it will remain on the device as long as you have an active Unlimited subscription.

-How do I manage the music synced in my offline Collection?
+How do I manage my synced music?

 How does music sync to the Android?